 Here it is all finished and ready to go.

 When I finished this farmhouse coffee table, JC (aka husband) asked if we could keep it.
 He doesn’t usually say much about my work, but when he asks a question like this I know he likes it.
 I simply replied, “Not unless you want to add a launching pad and head knocker to our living room decor” which translates we have 6 children and know what coffee tables can do. hahaha.
 Maybe one day.
-For now it is available in my shop.

 Just goes to show that even the thrift store hold treasures that just need a little lovin’ to get a second life.
 I hope you were inspired to give DIY projects a try.
 Pin and share this farmhouse coffee table to inspire others too!